-If you are someone who is looking for a rewards credit card, we suggest you look elsewhere.
+If you are someone who is looking for a rewards credit card, we suggest you look elsewhere, like the Citi® Double Cash Card.
 The Citi® Diamond Preferred® Card doesn’t earn you any points, miles, or spending rewards of any kind.
 The closest thing to having your purchases rewarded with this card is the suite of Citi Services, which offer various insurance and protections on products purchased.
-If you need less than 18 months or less to pay down your purchase, and will then consistently pay your balance in full each month, the Citi® Double Cash Credit Card is the better long-term investment.

 The Citi® Diamond Preferred® Card doesn’t offer any rewards for the purchases you make on it.
 The card is instead focused on providing shoppers with low APR, as well as increasing their confidence for making new purchases.
 We'll explain some more about these other perks and terms below.

-The Citi® Diamond Preferred® Card comes with 0% introductory APR for 21 months.
-This is the longest promotional APR period we’ve seen on any card – the only card that matches this low intro APR deal is the Citi Simplicity® Card - No Late Fees Ever.
-The 0% period begins upon opening of the account.
-After the promotional period ends, Citi® Diamond Preferred® Card cardholders will pay 13.24% - 23.24%* (Variable) based on their credit worthiness.
+The Citi® Diamond Preferred® Card also comes with 0% introductory APR for 12 months on purchases.
+This period begins upon the opening of the account.
+After the promotional period ends, Citi® Diamond Preferred® Card cardholders will pay 14.74% to 24.74% Variable based on their credit worthiness.
 Individuals who never miss payments, and tend to not use a majority of their credit limit will find themselves on the lower end of this range.

 The Citi® Diamond Preferred® Card can save you on any mounting debt you may have on another credit card, thanks to the 0% intro APR offer extending to balance transfers.
 Transferring a balance will help you pay off your outstanding credit card debt faster, because you'll have a longer grace period where the amount isn't accumulating or compounding interest.

 How does this work?
-Assume that you have an outstanding credit card balance of $15,000.
-Assuming that, each month, you are making payments of $500, you have interest accumulating that makes the balance harder to reduce.
+Assume that you have an outstanding credit card balance.
+Assuming that, each month, you are making payments, you have interest accumulating that makes the balance harder to reduce.
 If you moved that balance over to the Citi® Diamond Preferred® Card, you would not have to pay those interest expenses for the first 21 months.
-Making the same payments, you would be ahead with your payments after just 3 months.
-The first three months would be a slower burn, due to the initial increase in your balance from the $5/3% balance transfer fee.
-You can see how the balance in our example above would be affected over a full year by studying the graph below.
+Making the same payments, you would be ahead with your payments because you could forgo paying interest.

 The Citi® Diamond Preferred® Card comes equipped with an EMV (Europay, Mastercard, Visa) smartchip.
 These chips are a must-have for anyone using their credit card in places like Europe and Asia.
 These places have long since done away with the old magnetic strip cards we know and love, and instead opted in for the more secure smartchip tech.
 Even the U.S is making the transition to EMV, and we’ll see more and more cards in the coming years and months come with this sort of technology.